secnate/secnate.github.io/_posts/2022-10-30-phoenix-stack-two.md

 {: style="text-align: justify;"}

 # Objective
 Looking at *Stack Two’s* C code, we see the **changeme** variable stored in the **locals** struct is initialized to 0.
-The goal is to tamper with its value and make its value equal to **0x0d0a090a** to print the desired statement.
+The goal is to tamper with its value and make it equal to **0x0d0a090a** for the desired statement to be printed.
 {: style="text-align: justify;"}

 # Related Concepts
 It is necessary to understand how Stack memory works.
-I wrote a lengthy explanation in the [writeup for the Phoenix Stack Zero](https://secnate.github.io/ctf/phoenix/phoenix-stack-zero/), which one can read if interested.
+I wrote a lengthy explanation in the [writeup for the Phoenix Stack Zero challenge](https://secnate.github.io/ctf/phoenix/phoenix-stack-zero/), which one can read if interested.
 {: style="text-align: justify;"}

 It is also necessary to understand what *environment variables* are.
 They are variables inside a computer system’s execution environment that can configure/affect processes or programs that are currently ongoing or are about to be executed.